Are Your Hands Going Numb?

 There’s good news here.
 For most people, cervical radiculopathy will respond quite well to

+conservative treatment.
 That means instead of surgery, medication and/or physical therapy will relieve symptoms.
-For many patients, pain and numbness will disappear relatively quickly (days or weeks).
+For many patients, pain and numbness will disappear relatively quickly (in days or weeks).
 Other patients may need more time.

 The first treatment of choice for cervical radiculopathy is wearing a